RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 We will announce the side events in the run-up to the festival.

-## Can I bring my own beer / wine / cider / food to share?

-No, we are dependent on selling beer and food, and therefore we cannot allow bottle shares with your own drinks.
-We will ensure that there is sufficient to drink and eat for everyone.
-You can take a water bottle with you and refill it at the festival.

 ## I have another question

 Get in touch via [the contact page](/contact/).